top of page

 THE PRESENCE OF GOD

-But because God has promised He will never leave us or forsake us (Hebrews 13:5), we can be assured of His constant presence whether we are struggling with a painful situation or just too busy to notice He is near.
-When God feels far away, here are 7 ways you can experience and sense His presence.
+However, because God has promised that He will never abandon us or forsake us (Hebrews 13:5), we can be assured of His perpetual presence, whether we are grappling with adversity or too preoccupied to notice His proximity.
+When God seems distant, here are seven ways in which you can encounter and sense His presence.

 bottom of page